Rhodes sailing holidays

 The village started with a planned – note the rectangular road grid, the canal network and e.g. the Eucalyptus road – Italian agricultural settlement under the name “San Bernedetto” (Roman Catholicism) in 1938 for pioneers from Tuscany and Sardinia.
 After World War II the Church (and decimated flock) was converted to Orthodox Catholicism .
 The central building complex served as a sanatorium until mass tourism in the 1980s discovered the beach.

-The water for the Italian canals is channeled from the Seven Springs Efta Pigis[in French], a bird sanctuary 4 km West via the Eucalyptus road, well worth visiting.
+The water for the Italian canals is channeled from the Seven Springs Efta Pigis[in French], a bird sanctuary 4 km west via the Eucalyptus road, well worth visiting.

 Kolymbia[in German] roughly means “a place to swim”.
 Tantalising idea: the Latin columba “dove” could be a borrowing from Greek κολυμβάω “I dive”.

-The natural and shallow port of Kolymbia / Kolymia, seen from the North from Cape Vagia, with the Chapel of Agios Nikolaos on the stretch of rocks.
+The natural and shallow port of Kolymbia / Kolymia, seen from the north from Cape Vagia, with the Chapel of Agios Nikolaos on the stretch of rocks.

-Tsambika / Tsampika beach as seen from Cape Tsambika from the North.
+Tsambika / Tsampika beach as seen from Cape Tsambika from the north.
 The anchorage is to the left, out of frame.
 Note, the floating bouncy castles.

 Tsampika

-The Northern edge of Tsampika / Tsambika beach - Τσαμπίκα offers a decent anchorage under the lee side of Cape Tsampika (A. Zampika).
-Lat Long
+The northern edge of Tsampíka / Tsambíka beach - Τσαμπίκα offers a decent anchorage Lat Long under the lee side of Cape Tsampika (A. Zampika).

 A second reason to keep close to this cape is to stay clear of an unsavoury "water park” with floating bouncy castles at the south end of the beach, and “water sports” in the middle of the beach; though mostly a concern in the main season.